Lupin3000/PythonScapyExamples/dns/readme.md

 # DNS Sniffer

-Simple Python DNS sniffer script to display DNS requests and optional to store DNS requests (_as JSON_) with timestamp and/or to show top 5 requests.
+Simple DNS sniffer script to display DNS requests and optional to store DNS requests (_as JSON file with timestamp_) and/or to show top 5 requests.

 ## Prepare environment